SasView/sasmodels/README.rst

 cylinder.c + cylinder.py is the cylinder model with renamed variables and sld scaled by 1e6 so the numbers are nicer.
 The model name is "cylinder"

-cylinder_clone.c + cylinder_clone.py is the cylinder model using the
-same interface as the sasview, including calling the model CylinderModel, so that it can be used as a drop-in replacement for the sasview cylinder model.

 lamellar.py is an example of a single file model with embedded C code.

-Note: may want to rename form_volume to calc_volume and Iq/Iqxy to calc_Iq/calc_Iqxy in model interface.
-Similarly ER/VR go to calc_ER/calc_VR.

-Note: It is possible to translate python code automatically to opencl, using something like numba, clyther, shedskin or pypy, so maybe the kernel functions could be implemented without any C syntax.

-Note: angular dispersion in theta is probably not calculated correctly, but is left this way for compatibility with sasview.

 Magnetism hasn't been implemented yet.
 We may want a separate Imagnetic calculator with the extra parameters and calculations.
 We should